proudkepri/awesome-blackhat-arsenal/README.md

 # Awesome Black Hat Arsenal [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![Last Update](https://img.shields.io/badge/Updated-June%202025-blue)](https://github.com/yourusername/awesome-blackhat-arsenal)
 > 🚀 A curated list of cutting-edge cybersecurity tools showcased at the Black Hat Arsenal events — covering offensive, defensive, and research-focused security utilities.
+List started and monitored by Rachid Harrando, co-founder of Blackhat Arsenal and reviewer

-Whether you're in red teaming, blue teaming, appsec, or OSINT — this list helps you explore and leverage the best tools demonstrated live by security professionals across the world.
+Whether you're in red teaming, blue teaming, appsec, or OSINT — this list helps you explore and leverage the best tools demonstrated live by security professionals across the world that have been selected by the dream team of Blakckhat Arsenal reviewers.

 📌 **How This List is Organized**
 - The tools are grouped by the **location** of the Black Hat event (e.g., USA, Europe, Asia).